kidofcubes/MineStudio/docs/source/models/baseline-groot.rst

 .. code-block:: bash

-   $ cd minestudio/tutorials/train
+   cd minestudio/tutorials/train/3_pretrain_groots
-   $ python main.py -m 3_pretrain_groots/groot_config.yaml
+   python main.py

-Evaluate GROOT
+Evaluation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here is an example of how to evaluate the trained GROOT model.
 Provide it with a reference video and let it run!